Gaddagh River

 Overview

-The Gaddagh River is a short, 5 km mountain torrent that snakes from the high‑altitude lochs of Callii and Gabhracht, down the dramatic Hags Glen, and finally joins the River Leaune near Killorglin.
-Its source sits at roughly 450 m above sea level, and the river drops sharply through a series of terraces, waterfalls and gorges before widening near the Gaddagh Bridge.
-Because the river is fed by rapid orographic rainfall on the MacGillycuddy Reeks, water levels can surge dramatically after a spell of heavy rain, turning a modest stream into an Alpine‑grade white‑water run.
+The Gaddagh River is a short, 5 km mountain torrent that flows from the high-altitude lochs of Callii and Gabhracht, down the dramatic Hags Glen, and joins the River Leaune near Killorglin.
+Its source sits at roughly 450 m above sea level, and the water drops sharply through a series of terraces, waterfalls and gorges before widening near the Gaddagh Bridge.
+Because the river is fed by rapid orographic rainfall on the MacGillycuddy Reeks, water levels can surge dramatically after heavy rain, turning a modest stream into an Alpine-grade white-water run.

 White-water kayaking